dlal-group/simtext/README.md

 ## pubmed_by_queries

 This tool uses a set of search queries to download a defined number of abstracts or PMIDs for search query from PubMed.
 PubMed's search rules and syntax apply.
+Users can obtain an API key from the Settings page of their NCBI account (to create an account, visit http://www.ncbi.nlm.nih.gov/account/).

 Input: